radapdal/process/webdevelopmentworkflow.md

 - Ask questions regarding the issues.
 - Work with the team on how to define.
-- Provide an honest estimate.
+- Provide an honest estimate in hours.

 ### 1.1 Backlog Grooming

 > **Open**

-Backlog grooming is the re-prioritization of Open issues and description update, this is done by the Project Manager and communicated in the Sprint or Daily meeting.
+Backlog grooming is the re-prioritization of Open issues and description update, this is done by Management and communicated in the Sprint or Daily meeting.

 ### 1.2 Internal Definitions

 Here the requirement's criteria of completion are defined by the team to the best of their ability to make it easier for development and testing.

-#### Know your Issue: Task vs Story vs Bug

-Issues are primarily divided into Tasks, Stories, and Bugs

-***Tasks***

-Issues that can affect user experience but does not pertain to his/her behavior.

-Tasks are further differentiated as Technical Task, Content Task, and Maintenance Task.

-- *Technical Tasks* - issues that need no internal testing, as it is a requirement for other issues.

-   Ex.
-Setup site skeleton, create new admin user

-- *Content Tasks* - issues that affect user experience but does not pertain to his/her behaviour.

-   These are defined and tested via **UX Criteria**.

-   Ex.
-Reduce font size, change menu color, delete section

-- *Maintenance Tasks* - issues for the website maintenance service.

-   These are defined and tested by the **Update Impact** and detailed in the  site's Maintenance Log.

-   Ex.
-Update Impact:

-   - MAJOR: Woocommerce update, check cart design and total calculations

-***Stories***

-Issues that pertain to specific user behavior and its results.

-These are defined and tested via **Acceptance Criteria**.

-Ex.
-As a user I want to add an item to cart So I can include it in my checkout.

-- able to view option to add to cart
-- redirected to cart page on click
-- able to see item in cart page and list

-***Bugs***

-Bugs are issues that are found in Production.
-They are either tasks or stories.

-These are tested using either UX Criteria or Acceptance Criteria or both, whichever is applicable.

-Ex.
-Fix product add to cart button not showing in mobile
+Before proceeding, it is best to fully understand the Issue types used in this workflow.
+(Know Your Issue Types)[#know-your-issue-types]

 #### Approval